hyj0/PythonTutor/unsupported-features.md

 ## Python Tutor's server and live chat service may go down at any time and lose your code!
 There is NO on-call technical support available.

 This free website is maintained by one volunteer in my spare time, so I'm unable to respond to most requests.
 Your issue is probably listed here.
-If you're sure it's not here, [email me](http://pgbovine.net/email-policy.htm) or file a GitHub issue, and use the "Generate permanent link" button to include a URL of your code. **I only consider credible and reproducible bug reports that show the visualizer doing something clearly incorrect.** I have no time for feature requests.
+If you're sure it's not here, file a GitHub issue and use the "Generate permanent link" button to include a URL of your code. **I only consider credible and reproducible bug reports that show the visualizer doing something clearly incorrect.** I have no time for feature requests.

-- If you don't get a reply from me, assume your issue will NOT be addressed. *Please don't email me multiple times.*
+- If you don't get a reply from me, assume your issue will NOT be addressed.
+Please do not add duplicate issues.
 - I can't personally provide any programming help.
 Use the "Get live help!" button to request help from volunteers.
 - I can't provide technical support for users who want to install Python Tutor on their own computers/servers.
 - I can't provide support for Python Tutor code embedded in other websites.
 Contact those site owners for help.